renewedvision/breakpad/docs/client_design.md

 the exception thread.
 Because the code that executes on the exception thread in this case is small and safe, this does not pose a problem.
-Even when an exception is caused by exceeding stack size limits, this code is sufficiently compact to execute entirely within the stack’s guard page without causing an exception.
+Even when an exception is caused by exceeding stack size limits, this code is sufficiently compact to execute entirely within the stack's guard page without causing an exception.

 The handler thread may also be triggered directly by a user call, even when no